 General

-Target wake times (TWTs) allow STAs to manage activity in the BSS by scheduling STAs to operate at different times in order to minimize contention between STAs and to reduce the required amount of time that a STA in PS mode needs to be awake.
+Target wake times (TWTs) allow STAs to manage activity in the BSS by scheduling APs to operate at different times in order to minimize contention between STAs and to reduce the required amount of time that a STA in PS mode needs to be awake.

-An HE STA can negotiate individual TWT values, as defined in 10.43 (Target wake time (TWT)), subject to the additional rules and restrictions that are defined in 27.7.2 (Individual TWT agreements), can negotiate broadcast TWT values, as defined in 27.7.3 (Broadcast TWT operation), which can be used as defined in 27.7.3.3 (Rules for TWT scheduled STA), 27.14.2 (Power save with UORA), and 27.14.3 (Opportunistic power save(#6041))(#7618, #7400).
-An HE AP can deliver broadcast TWT values to non-AP HE STAs(#6256), without requiring that an individual TWT agreement has been established between them, as described in 27.7.3 (Broadcast TWT operation). (#4767)(#4846)
+An HE STA can negotiate individual TWT agreements, as defined in 10.43 (Target wake time (TWT)), subject to the additional rules and restrictions that are defined in 27.7.2 (Individual TWT agreements).
+An HE STA can negotiate membership in broadcast TWTs agreements, as defined in 27.7.3 (Broadcast TWT operation), which can be used as defined in 27.7.3.3 (Rules for TWT scheduled STA), 27.14.2 (Power save with UORA), and 27.14.3 (Opportunistic power save(#6041))(#7618, #7400).
+An HE AP can deliver broadcast TWT parameter set(s) to non-AP HE STAs(#6256), without requiring that an individual TWT agreement has been established between them, as described in 27.7.3 (Broadcast TWT operation). (#4767)(#4846)

-STAs need not be made aware of the TWT values of other STAs or that a TWT service period (SP) can be used to exchange frames with other STAs(#7619, #5963).
-Frames transmitted during a TWT SP can be carried in any PPDU format supported by the STAs, including HE MU PPDU, HE TB PPDU, etc. (#4767)(#4846)
+A STA does need not to be aware of the values of TWT parameters of the TWT agreements of other STAs in the BSS of the STA or of TWT agreements of STAs in other BSSs.
+A STA does not need to be aware that a TWT service period (SP) can be used to exchange frames with other STAs(#7619, #5963).
+Frames transmitted during a TWT SP can be carried in any PPDU format supported by the pair of STAs that have established the TWT agreement corresponding to that TWT SP, including HE MU PPDU, HE TB PPDU, etc. (#4767)(#4846)

 An HE STA with dot11TWTOptionActivated equal to true shall set:

 The TWT Requester Support subfield to 1 in the HE Capabilities element that it transmits if it supports operating in the role of a TWT requesting STA(#9978); otherwise set to 0.